-Author has written 34 stories for Law and Order: CI, Moonlight, NCIS, CSI: New York, Numb3rs, Leverage, Batman Begins/Dark Knight, True Blood, Tudors, Hitman, Criminal Minds, Speed series, Justified, Flashpoint, and Combat Hospital.
+Author has written 35 stories for Law and Order: CI, Moonlight, NCIS, CSI: New York, Numb3rs, Leverage, Batman Begins/Dark Knight, True Blood, Tudors, Hitman, Criminal Minds, Speed series, Justified, Flashpoint, Combat Hospital, and Chicago Fire.

 Update June 4, 2012